vote/docs.voteamerica.org/docs/integrations/meta_pixel.md

 # Using Meta/Facebook Pixel Tracking

 [Meta Pixel](https://developers.facebook.com/docs/meta-pixel) is a system from Facebook (Meta) that allows you to track conversions.
-If you have Meta Pixel installed on your website, you can send the VoteAmerica events to Meta Pixel using the following JavaScript snippet.
+If you have Meta Pixel installed on your website, you can send the VoteAmerica+ events to Meta Pixel using the following JavaScript snippet.

 ```js
 window.addEventListener('VoteAmericaEvent', function(evt) {